 take a friend or an adviser with you

-have an interpreter if English is not your first language
+have an interpreter if English isn’t your first language

-have a sign language interpreter if you have a hearing impairment.
+have a trained sign language interpreter if you require one

 Even if you have a friend who can translate or sign for you, you should be offered the services of a trained interpreter.

-If you are in the middle of a crisis situation and find the interview upsetting or overwhelming, the homelessness officer can arrange to postpone the interview until you are feeling better.
+If you find the interview upsetting or overwhelming, the homelessness officer can arrange to postpone the interview until you are feeling better.

 you are told that you cannot get temporary accommodation

 you are just handed a list of hostels and told to find somewhere yourself